Nekroze/codeforthought/index.rst

 Code for Thought
 ================

-This, that I loosely call a book, is meant to guide your first steps into the world of programming and abstracting thoughts and reality into easy to understand code.
+This, that I loosely call a book, is meant to guide your first steps into the world of programming and abstracting thoughts and reality into code.

 .. image:: https://travis-ci.org/Nekroze/codeforthought.png?branch=master
    :target: https://travis-ci.org/Nekroze/codeforthought